 Do you hold an annual staff awards ceremony?
 Why not theme this year’s event around the NHS’s 70th birthday?
 You could theme the award categories around the birthday, use the milestone to inspire your decorations, or even launch your first ever staff awards.
 Our ‘how to’ guide for to holding a staff awards ceremony includes additional support and ideas, including advice on getting sponsorship.

-We are encouraging all NHS organisations and local communities to hold a NHS Big 7Tea to celebrate this milestone birthday.
+We are encouraging all NHS organisations and local communities to hold an NHS Big 7Tea to celebrate this milestone birthday.
 The idea is simple: get staff, retired staff, volunteers, patients, users, carers, local community groups or even your family round for a cuppa and share your NHS stories.
-We are currently developing a toolkit and brand pack, which will be available from March 2018.
+Order your party pack now.

 Competitions for local children and young people to get involved